bernhardAxonIvy/doc/source/designer-guide/introduction/menus.rst

 1 - Search...
-   Opens the Search dialog where search tabs allow you to search for
-   |axon-ivy| artifacts or file contents.
+   Opens the Search dialog where search tabs allow you to search for Axon Ivy artifacts or file contents.

 2 - File...
    Same as :guilabel:`Search...` but opens directly on the